 Existing Service Centers under the PISBDCN include the Guam Small Business Development Center (SBDC) and SBDCS in Chuuk, Kosrae, Palau, the Republic of Marshall Islands, Saipan and Yap.
 Counselors within these Service Centers provide direct assistance and coordinate the client's utilization of all of the center's resources.
-The Counseling Program offers a comprehensive counseling service which incorporates the expertise available within its own staff, augmented by faculty and students from affiliated institutions of higher learning, with Counselors and independent paid professionals.
-The counseling program provides comprehensive assistance in one or more of the following service areas: feasibility studies, market research, surveys, business plan development, loan packaging, operational assistance. procurement assistance, manufacturing. management compliance (EPA, OSHA, Rev &Tax) and problem solving.
+The Counseling Program offers a comprehensive counseling service which incorporates the expertise available within its own staff, augmented by faculty and students from affiliated institutions of higher learning, with Counselors and independent professionals. paid counseling program provides comprehensive assistance in one or more of the following service areas: feasibility studies, market research, surveys, business plan development, packaging, operational assistance, loan assistance, procurement manufacturing, management compliance (EPA, OSHA, Rev &Tax) and problem solving.